RevenueHunt/product-recommendation-quiz-for-woocommerce/README.txt

 **MINIMUM REQUIREMENTS**

 * You need to have an [eCommerce](https://wordpress.org/plugins/woocommerce/ "Open-source eCommerce for WordPress") plugin installed and activated on your WordPress website.
+* Works with WooCommerce version 3.5 or higher.
 * You website must have a valid HTTPS/SSL certificate installed.

 **WALKTHROUGH**